 At the hotel bar that evening, I local named Nick helped me with the Welsh pronunciation of place names.
 Nick is a former merchant marine and a lover of music.

 Nick’s parents worked for the railroad, which provided him access to its famous passengers.
-In the party were Mick Jagger, Marianne Faithfull and Donovan.
+In the party with the Beatles were Mick Jagger, Marianne Faithfull, and Donovan.